 She is enrolled in the Global Executive Track Ph.D.
 Program at Wayne State University, where she is researching the intersection of innovation and quality.

-Johnson’s involvement with the SAE Foundation has been both broad and deep, setting fundraising records in support of SAE’s award-winning science, technology, engineering and math education programs through a deep economic crisis.
-Johnson is a past-chair of the Board of Trustees of the SAE Foundation.
-Over his years of SAE membership, Johnson has also served as a member of SAE’s Board of Directors as well as the Finance Committee, Bylaws Committee, Education Board, Sections Board, and Motor Vehicle Council.
+Johnson’s involvement with the SAE Foundation has been both broad and deep.
+Johnson is a past-chair of the Board of Trustees of the SAE Foundation, and led the organization to record fundraising levels in support of SAE’s award-winning science, technology, engineering and math education programs.
+Over his years of SAE membership, Johnson has also served as a member of SAE’s Board of Directors, Finance Committee, Bylaws Committee, Education Board, Sections Board, and Motor Vehicle Council.
 He is also a past-chair of the Mid-Michigan SAE Section.
 In 2015, Johnson received SAE Foundation’s Donald W. Ableson Award for Visionary Leadership.
-He serves as the key executive for GM’s SAE International activities.
+He serves as the key executive for GM’s SAE International activities, and was instrumental in establishing SAE’s AutoDrive Challenge™ collegiate competition.

 Dan Nicholson was appointed General Motors Vice President Global Propulsion Systems in December 2014 and became Vice President of Electrification, Controls, Software & Electronics in 2019.
 Prior to that, Dan was the Executive Director for Global Powertrain Embedded Controls at GM.
 In that role Dan ran the day-to-day operations of the global engineering team responsible for all powertrain controllers and software as well all powertrain calibration.